 C-suite leaders know that the IT team is not the best choice for the job — it's the only choice.
 Simply put, your company is faced with an impossible situation when it comes to this project:

 - You're leading the team they'll choose to do it,

 - Your team has better things to do and lacks the right resources, but

 - Your organization needs to do it.

-There is no need to go it alone.
-More likely than not, if you try, you're going to end up some combination of over budget, behind schedule, down a few team members or causing team members to defocus from business-critical projects.
+There is no need to do it alone.
+More likely than not, if you try, you're going to end up with some combination of over budget, behind schedule, down a few team members or causing team members to defocus from business-critical projects.

 In the meantime if you want to do it right, do it your way and do it quickly, contact us to discuss your project and challenges.